-Cause: The City has limited staff and resources to consistently track its capital assets.
+The City has limited staff and resources to consistently track its capital assets.
+The City is not maintaining awareness of potential capital transactions.
 Further, they are still learning their accounting software and require help from an external contract accountant for closing their books and some of the more complex accounting areas.

-Effect: Without a formal capital assets policy, the City may not always be consistent in the capitalization of purchased or donated items.
-If items are not properly capitalized and tracked, the City's capital asset listing and associated depreciation will be incorrect resulting in the government-wide and the City not capitalizing the approximate \$372,000 Main Street sewer line replacement.
+Without a formal capital assets policy, the City may not always be consistent in the capitalization of purchased or donated items.
+If items are not properly capitalized and tracked, the City's capital asset listing and associated depreciation will be incorrect resulting in the government-wide and Proprietary Fund assets and expenditures being misstated.
+In the current year, expenditures were initially significantly overstated due to the City not capitalizing the approximate \$79,000 of water and sewer lines and revenue was understated due to the City not recording the approximate \$71,000 donation of the water meter for the US Waffle company.
+As noted above, the City recorded them correctly when we brought them to the City's attention.

-Proprietary Fund assets and expenditures being misstated.
-In the current year, the Proprietary Fund assets were initially significantly understated, and expenditures were significantly overstated due to properly recorded and that the capital asset additions are clearly identified (i.e. VIN number, description, etc.).
+We recommend that the City ensure that all significant capital asset purchases or donations are properly recorded and that the capital asset additions are clearly identified (i.e. VIN number, description, etc.).
 We also recommend that the City develop a formal, written capital assets policy.
 Further, disposals should be tracked throughout the year and personnel should be encouraged to inform management as soon as possible of any assets that have been disposed/sold, so that these disposals can be properly recorded in the capital assets system.